wkorando/go-serverless-with-java/STEP10.md

 ## 10. Connecting to a Database

 IBM Cloud has a catalog of services available to handle many of the most common needs of an enterprise.
 One of the most common requirements for organizations is the longterm persistence of business valuable information in a database.
 In this section we will walk through connecting to a Cloudant instance.
-Cloudant is a NoSql datastore, based on CouchDB.
+Cloudant is a NoSQL datastore, based on CouchDB.

 ## Viewing Pre-Registered Packages

 1. OpenWhisk on IBM Cloud comes with several pre-installed packages.
-These packages can help when interacting with common services; messaging, IBM Watson, datastores.
+These packages can help when interacting with common services like messaging, IBM Watson and datastores.
 You can view these packages by running the following command:

 	```
 	ibmcloud fn package list /whisk.system